 4. Clients simply forget "Forgetfulness is the biggest reason clients don’t pay on time.
 Most people value their accountants and bookkeepers, but they’re busy, and if they don’t get reminders, they’ll forget." — Lenah Oduor

 Strategies to get paid faster (without chasing!)
 1. Use automated payment reminders Instead of sending awkward emails or chasing clients manually, let automation do the work for you.
+Implementing a payment reminder automation system can significantly reduce late payments.

 "Automated reminders are a godsend.
 A quick message before the due date, on the due date, and after the due date means clients always know what’s coming." — Lenah Oduor